-Season Lengths, Outside Dates, and Limits
+Season Lengths, Outside Dates, and Limits:

-Canada Geese: States may select seasons for Canada geese not to exceed 107 days with a 5-bird daily bag limit September 1-30 (except in the Intensive Harvest Zone in Minnesota, which may have up to a 10-bird daily bag limit) and a 3-bird daily bag limit for the remainder of the season.
-Seasons may be held between September 1 and February 15 and may be split into 4 segments.
+Canada Geese: States may select seasons for Canada geese not to exceed 107 days with a 5-bird daily bag limit during September 1-30, and a 3-bird daily bag limit for the remainder of the season.
+Seasons may be held between September 1 and February 15, and may be split into 4 segments.

-White-fronted Geese and Brant:

-Arkansas, Illinois, Louisiana, Kentucky,

-Missouri, Mississippi, and Tennessee

-may select a season for white-fronted

-geese not to exceed 74 days with 3 geese

-daily, or 88 days with 2 geese daily, or

-107 days with 1 goose daily between

-September 1 and February 15; Alabama,

-Iowa, Indiana, Michigan, Minnesota,

-Ohio, and Wisconsin may select a

-season for white-fronted geese not to

-exceed 107 days with 5 geese daily, in

-aggregate with dark geese between

-September 1 and February 15.
-States

-may select a season for brant not to exceed 70 days with 2 brant daily, or 107 days with 1 brant daily with outside dates the same as for Canada geese; alternately, States may include brant in an aggregate goose bag limit with either Canada geese, white-fronted geese, or dark geese.
+White-fronted Geese and Brant: Arkansas, Illinois, Louisiana, Kentucky, Missouri, Mississippi, and Tennessee may select a season for white-fronted geese not to exceed 74 days with 3 geese daily, or 88 days with 2 geese daily, or 107 days with 1 goose daily between September 1 and February 15; Alabama, Iowa, Indiana, Michigan, Minnesota, Ohio, and Wisconsin may select a season for white-fronted geese not to exceed 107 days with 5 geese daily, in aggregate with dark geese between September 1 and February 15.
+States may select a season for brant not to exceed 70 days with 2 brant daily, or 107 days with 1 brant daily with outside dates the same as for Canada geese; alternately, States may include brant in an aggregate goose bag limit with either Canada geese, white-fronted geese, or dark geese.